detlefm/bookscanner/README.md

 # bookscanner
-OCR tools to convert a typewritten manuscript or a printed book into plain text and create a PDF file with all scanned manuscript or book pages and a Word file with the extracted text.
+OCR tools to convert a typewritten manuscript or a printed book into plain text and create a PDF file with all scanned manuscript or book pages and a Word file with the extracted text.\
-Current state:
+Current state: \
 Two interfaces: commandline and scriptit

 # usage
-Install the nessesary moduls (see requirements.txt).
+Install the nessesary moduls (see requirements.txt).\
-Edit the prompt inside of prompts.py to your needs.
+Edit the prompt inside of prompts.py to your needs. \
+Provide an API key from OpenAI within an .env file or via environments variable

 Call
-python app.py foldername outfilename.docx
+python app.py foldername outfilename.docx \
-this will ocr all image files within this folder.
+this will ocr all image files within this folder.\
-The ocr result is written inside this folder as imagefilename.json and can used later.
-A second call will only ocr images where no imagefilename.json exists. or
+The ocr result is written inside this folder as imagefilename.json and can used\
+later.
+A second call will only ocr images where no imagefilename.json exists.\
+or\
-Call
+Call \
-scriptit app.py
+scriptit app.py \
-to ocr one single image you can choose with the web interface.
+to ocr one single image you can choose with the web interface.\

 ## Reason